A guide to using SETTE

 -t set ln_tile false in all tests that support it (default: true)

--e set nn_hls=1 (default: nn_hls=2)
+-e set nn_hls=3 but it is not yet supported (default: nn_hls=2)

 -i set ln_icebergs false (default: true)